syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ![StencilDiagram](Stencil_images/Stencil_img1.PNG)

-## Add Symbols in Stencil
+## Add symbols in a Stencil

-The [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in Stencil that can be created using the following ways:
+The [Symbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Symbol.html) is used to visualize the elements in a Stencil that can be created using the following ways:

- * Using the Diagram Elements
+ * Using the diagram elements.
- * Using the SymbolViewModel
+ * Using the SymbolViewModel.

- The Stencil's [SymbolSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_SymbolSource) property is used to define the data source as a collection of objects (symbol,node,connector....) that needs to be populated as Symbols.
+ The Stencil's [SymbolSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_SymbolSource) property is used to define the data source as a collection of objects (symbol, node, connector, and more) that needs to be populated as symbols.

 ### Using the Diagram Elements

-Diagram elements such as [NodeViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html), [ConnectorViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ConnectorViewModel.html), and [GroupViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.GroupViewModel.html) can be used to visualize the Symbol.
+The diagram elements such as [NodeViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html), [ConnectorViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ConnectorViewModel.html), and [GroupViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.GroupViewModel.html) can be used to visualize the symbol.

 {% tabs %}
 {% highlight xaml %}